FinBen: A Holistic Financial Benchmark for Large Language Models: Conclusion

-Despite the groundbreaking efforts to benchmark LLMs in the financial domain through the FinBen, we acknowledge several inherent limitations that could impact the benchmark's effectiveness and applicability:
+In this work, we present FinBen, a comprehensive benchmark specifically designed to evaluate LLMs in the financial domain.
+FinBen includes 36 diverse datasets spanning 24 tasks, meticulously organized to assess LLMs across seven critical aspects: information extraction, textual analysis, question answering, text generation, risk management, forecasting, and decision-making.
+This breadth of coverage sets FinBen apart from existing financial benchmarks, enabling a more robust and nuanced evaluation of LLM capabilities.
+Our evaluation of 15 LLMs, including GPT-4, ChatGPT, and Gemini, reveals their key advantages and limitations, highlighting directions for future work.
+Looking ahead, FinBen aims to continuously evolve, incorporating additional languages and expanding the range of financial tasks to further enhance its applicability and impact.

-\textbf{Dataset Size Limitations}: A primary challenge faced in the development of the FinBen is the restricted size of available datasets, a common issue in the niche field of open-source financial data.
-This limitation may affect the depth of the models' financial understanding and their ability to generalize across the full spectrum of financial contexts. \textbf{Model Size Limitations}: Due to computational resource constraints, our evaluation was limited to the LLaMA 70B model.
-This restriction potentially overlooks the capabilities and performance nuances that larger or differently architected models might demonstrate on FinBen's comprehensive task suite. \textbf{Generalizability}: The tasks, particularly those involving trading and forecasting, are predominantly based on data from American markets and English-language texts.
-This focus may limit the benchmark's applicability to global financial markets, where linguistic diversity and unique market dynamics play a crucial role. \textbf{Potential Negative Impacts}: While the FinBen aims to propel the field of financial language understanding forward, it is crucial to consider the potential for misuse, such as the propagation of financial misinformation or the exertion of unethical influence on markets.
-These risks underscore the importance of responsible usage and further safeguards in the deployment of LLMs trained or evaluated with the FinBen\footnote{For a detailed ethical and legal statement concerning this work, please see Appendix.}.
+\textbf{Limitations:} We acknowledge several limitations that could impact FinBen's effectiveness and applicability.
+The restricted size of available datasets may affect the models' financial understanding and generalization across various contexts.
+Computational constraints limited our evaluation to the LLaMA 70B model, potentially overlooking the capabilities of larger models.
+Additionally, the tasks are based on American market data and English texts, which may limit the benchmark's applicability to global financial markets.
+Responsible usage and safeguards are essential to prevent potential misuse, such as financial misinformation or unethical market influence\footnote{For a detailed limitation concerning this work, please see Appendix.}.